An epic list of all the best things to do in Koh Phangan, Thailand. Yes, there’s more to the island than just the Full Moon Party!

 What to Eat in Koh Phangan

-Located along Hin Kong Beach, Freeway Bar is a super laid-back local restaurant with hippie vibes and delicious, cheap local food.
+Located on the east coast near Bottle Beach, Moonsoon’s Restaurant is a super laid-back local restaurant with delicious, cheap local food.

 Mid-Range – Restaurant Sunshine